Tutorial - Getting Started with PCB Design

 Main article: Design Rule Checking

-Altium Designer is a rules-driven board design environment, in which you can define many types of design rules to ensure the integrity of your board.
-Typically, you set up the design rules at the start of the design process and then verify that the design complies with the rules as you work through the design, and at the end of the design process.
+The PCB editor is a rules-driven board design environment, in which you can define many types of design rules to ensure the integrity of your board.
+Typically, you set up the design rules at the start of the design process and then verify that the design complies with the rules as you work through the design, and again at the end of the design process.

 To verify that the routed circuit board conforms to the design rules, we will now run a Design Rule Check (DRC):